domschrei/mallob/docs/application_engines.md

 ## Job reader

 Given a number of input files and a mutable JobDescription instance, parse the files and serialize the job described by the files.
 A serialization of a job in Mallob is a flat sequence of 32-bit integer or float numbers which describe the job's entire payload.
-Push individual numbers to this serialization using `desc.addPermanentData()`.
+Push individual numbers to this serialization using `desc.addData()`.

 Some global parameters can be stored seperately in the AppConfiguration via `desc.getAppConfiguration().updateFixedSizeEntry()`.
 Such stores need to be done **before** calling `desc.beginInitialization(0)`, otherwise the Job might not be scheduled correctly (as then the AppConfiguration and serialized data are no longer clearly separated).